hvent90/is-it-dumb/.nautex/docs/TRD.md

 [TRD-15] Styling: A specific theme and set of CSS variables provided in the user interview must be implemented for both light and dark modes.

 ## [TRD-16] High-Level Architecture
-A monolithic repository (

-monorepo

-) approach is chosen for simplicity and to easily share types between the frontend and backend.
-The architecture is logically separated into distinct services that can be deployed independently, primarily following a serverless model to optimize for scalability and cost.
+A standard Next.js project structure is chosen for simplicity.
+All application code is co-located within the src directory, which allows for easy sharing of types between the frontend components and backend API routes.
+The architecture follows a serverless model to optimize for scalability and cost.

 ### [TRD-17] Architectural Pattern
-The system will use a service-based architecture where the frontend application communicates with a dedicated backend API for data ingestion.
+The frontend application communicates with a backend API, built using Next.js API Routes, for data ingestion.
 For data retrieval, the frontend will query Tinybird's published APIs directly, which is a secure and highly performant pattern recommended by Tinybird.

 ### [TRD-18] Main Components
 [TRD-19] Frontend Application (Next.js): A server-side rendered (SSR) React application.
 It is responsible for all UI rendering, state management, user interaction, and fetching analytics data directly from Tinybird's published API endpoints.

-[TRD-20] Ingestion API (Hono on Cloudflare Workers / Vercel Edge): A lightweight, high-performance TypeScript API service.
+[TRD-20] Ingestion API (Next.js API Routes): A lightweight, high-performance API service integrated within the Next.js application.
 Its sole responsibilities are to receive search/report events from the frontend, validate the data against strict models, enrich it with server-side information (like GeoIP), and securely push it to the Tinybird Events API.

 [TRD-21] Analytics Service (Tinybird): The core data platform.
 It ingests event data from the Ingestion API, stores it in ClickHouse, and exposes performant, read-only API endpoints (Pipes) that the frontend consumes to populate the dashboards and charts.